 The primary function of the Transfer Program is to help students transfer from Canada to four-year colleges and universities both in- and out-of-state.
 A district-wide transcript evaluation service has been established to help define coursework completed outside of the San Mateo County Community College District are comparable and how those courses may fit into the transfer pattern, as well as our local degree requirements.

-The evaluators use ASSIST.org, College Source, as well as Course Outlines of Record and syllabi as tools to guide them in determining the comparability of courses to be used for local degrees, in addition to General Education breadth and major preparation requirements for transfer.
+The evaluators use ASSIST.org, College Source, as well as Course Outlines of Record and syllabi as tools to guide them in determining the comparability of courses to be used for our local degrees, in addition to General Education breadth and major preparation requirements for transfer.
 Discipline faculty are consulted as needed.
-Transfer Credit Policies are also discussed in the Board of Trustees Policy 6.26, and in Appendix C of this document on page 376.